sage-code/eve/manual/structure.md

 * variable  ::=  type : identifier := value;
 * reference ::=  type @ identifier := value;

-Global members are visible in current module and modules that imports it.
+Global members are visible in current script and Scripts that imports it.

 ## Methods

-A method is a subroutine that can receive input/output parameters and have side-effects.
+A method is a named block of code.

+* it can define input/output parameters;
+* can have local defined variables;
+* is terminated with statement return;

+**prototype**
 ```
 method: name(parameters)
   ** declaration region